sahahn/BPt/docs/user_guide.rst

 We will discuss these options in more detail:

-In the case that you would like to select a custom array-like of column names, you simply pass in e.g., ['name1', 'name2', 'name3', ect...], where the names correspond to loaded column names.
+In the case that you would like to select a custom array-like of column names, you simply pass in e.g., ('name1', 'name2', 'name3', ect...) - note not a list*, where the names correspond to loaded column names.
 In this case, only those columns/features specifically passed will be used.

-The way the wildcard systems works is simmilar to the custom array option above, but instead of passing an array of specific column names, you can pass one or more wildcard strs where in order for a column/feature to be included that column/feature must contain as a sub-string ALL of the passed substrings.
+The way the wildcard systems works is similar to the custom array option above, but instead of passing an array of specific column names, you can pass one or more wildcard strs where in order for a column/feature to be included that column/feature must contain as a sub-string ALL of the passed substrings.
 For example: if the loaded data had columns 'name1', 'name2', 'name3', 'somethingelse3',